Bhujang in Sanskrit means serpent and asana mean pose.

 - Lift the sternum up and feel a broadening across the chest.

 - Lightly engage the buttocks but do not squeeze them.

 - Gaze forward and up, but do not crunch the back of the neck, keep the neck long.

 Modifications for Bhujangasana:

 If there is any neck problem avoid looking up and look only straight ahead.
-For those with injury they might put no pressure into the hands at all.
-Instead floating the hands by the sides of the body.
+For those with the injury, they might put no pressure into the hands at all.
+Instead of floating the hands by the sides of the body.

 We teach Bhujangasana, cobra pose in detail on our 200hr Yoga teacher training at Mahi Yoga School in India